oracle/python-oracledb/samples/README.md

 ### Examples in a Container

-The [sample_container](./sample_container) directory has a Dockerfile that will build a container with the samples and a running Oracle Database.
+The [containers](./containers) directory has Dockerfiles for building a container with the samples and a running Oracle Database, and for creating a development environment.

 ### Notebooks